kemalyen/react-redux-auth/readme.md

 This minimalist react-redux starter kit (boilerplate) is developed for my project.
 The starter code has been forked from another project.
 But unfortunetly I could not find the correct repo which inspired.
 For that reason, if someone can recognize the original code, I wish to give credits.

-Hoewver most of code has been redesigned.
+However most of code has been redesigned.
 Again this is my simple and basec starter project.

 For backendend Api, I've used my own Test API Server.
 You could use my [Laravel Api Project](https://github.com/gazatem/api-authentication-passport)